 - a.
 Custodial Credit Risk The custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the System will not be able to recover deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-The System's deposits are exposed to custodial credit risk if they are not covered by depository insurance and the deposits are uncollateralized, collateralized with securities held by the pledging financial institution or collateralized with securities held by the pledging financial institution's trust department or agent but not held in the System's name. - At September 30, 2019 and 2018, the System's investments were not exposed to custodial credit risk since the full amount of investments were insured or registered, or securities held by the System or its agent, are in the System's name. - b.
+The System's deposits are exposed to custodial credit risk if they are not covered by depository insurance and the deposits are uncollateralized, collateralized with securities held by the pledging financial institution or collateralized with securities held by the pledging financial institution's trust department or agent but not held in the System's name. - At September 30, 2020 and 2019, the System's investments were not exposed to custodial credit risk since the full amount of investments were insured or registered, or securities held by the System or its agent, are in the System's name. - b.
 Concentration of Credit Risk This is the risk of loss attributed to the magnitude of the System's investment in a single issuer.
 Disclosure is required for investments in any one issuer that represent 5% or more of total investments.
 Investments issued or explicitly guaranteed by the U.S. Government and investments in mutual funds, alternative investment funds, and other pooled investments are excluded from this requirement.
 The System has no investments from any one issuer that exceeds 5%.
 The System's investment policy states that no corporate fixed income issue shall represent more than 5% of any portfolio at the time of purchase, nor shall any single corporate position exceed 10%.
 Equity assets of any one issuer, when purchased, shall represent no more than 3% of the portfolio and shall not grow to exceed 10%. - c.
 Credit Risk This is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The System's investment policy provides guidelines for its fund managers and lists specific allowable investments.
 The policy provides for the utilization of varying styles of managers so that portfolio diversification is maximized and total portfolio efficiency is enhanced.

 The System currently invests in mutual funds.
-Due to the nature of mutual funds, credit risk rating is not consistent with the credit risk ratings of individual stocks which are measured by Moody's Investors Services and Standard & Poor's.
+Due to the nature of mutual funds, credit risk rating is not consistent with the credit risk ratings of individual stocks that are measured by Moody's Investors Services and Standard & Poor's.
 These rating agencies do not provide credit risk rating of mutual funds.

 d.
 Interest Rate Risk - This is the risk that an investment's value will be adversely affected due to a change in the level of interest rates.
 The System's investment policy authorizes a strategic asset allocation that is designed to provide an optimal return over the System's investment horizon within the System's risk tolerance and cash requirements.

+The distribution of the System's short-term investments and assets whose use is restricted by maturity as of September 30, 2020 is as follows:

+(in thousands of dollars) Investment Maturities for 2020 Fair Value 13 to 24 Months 25 to 60 Months Greater than 60 Months N/A Commercial paper and money market funds Mutual funds External investment pools · g 105,536 977,201 133,242 \$ - - - \$ - - - \$ - - - \$ - - - \$ 105,536 977,201 133,242 \$ 1,2 215,979 \$ \$ - \$ \$ - \$ 1 1,215,979

 The distribution of the System's short-term investments and assets whose use is restricted by maturity as of September 30, 2019 is as follows:

-(in thousands of dollars) Investment Maturities for 2019 Fair Value s than Year to 24 nths o 60 nths tha eater n 60 nths N/A Commercial paper and money market funds U.S. Government agencies Corporate obligations Mutual funds \$ 65,350 1,260 - 774,968 \$ 64 \$ - - - \$ - - - \$ - - - \$ 65,286 1,260 - 774,968 External investment pools 108,037 - 108,037 \$ 949,615 \$ 64 \$ \$ - \$ - \$ 949,551

-The distribution of the System's short-term investments and assets whose use is restricted by maturity as of September 30, 2018 is as follows: